ELeeAstro/mini_chem/README.md

 # Mini-chem

+NOTE: This code is in active development and aims to have continual improvements to stability and speed, please report bugs or improvements you find.

 ## Thermochemical miniature kinetics chemistry module

 Mini-chem is a kinetic chemistry network solver primarily for gas giant atmospheric modelling, pared down from the large chemical networks.